Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Badiou's Ontological Reduction

 \section{Badiou's Ontological Reduction}

+The technical part of the argument now begins by introducing the local formalism that constitutes the basis of Badiou's own, 'calculated phenomenology'.
+Badiou is unwilling to give up his thesis that the history of thinking of being (ontology) is the history of mathematics and, as he reads it, that of \textit{set theory}.
+It is then no accident that set theory is the regulatory framework under which topos theory is being expressed.
+He does not refer to topoi explicitly but rather to the so called complete Heyting algebras which are their procedural equivalents.
+However, he fails to mention that there are both 'internal' and 'external' Heyting algebras, the latter group of which refers to local topos theory, while it appears that he only discusses the latter---a reduction that guarantees that indeed that the categorical insight may give nothing new.

-To Badiou, 'mathematics', in particular set theory, 'is ontology' and thus the meta-structural framework which grounds his philosophy.
-Before elaborating category theory and \textit{topos theory} further, let me review what Badiou himself formally accomplishes.
-This involves the process in which Badiou begins by defining an \textit{external} complete Heyting algebra $T$ and then demonstrating that the category of the so called $T$-sets\footnote{In mathematical logic these structures are usually called $\Omega$-sets, but I try to avoid a confusion between the internal, categorical object $\Omega$ and the extensive grading of a locale resulting from a push-forward $T = \gamma_*(\Omega)$ in a bounded morphism $\gamma: \cat \to \sets$.} --- 'locales' that are in fact also 'sets' in the traditional sense of set theory --- is really a category in the sense of general category theory.
-Insofar as his theory of $T$-sets is constitutive to his theory of the worlds, this 'constitution' isn't mathematically necessary but relies only on \textit{Badiou's own decision} to work on this particular regime of objects instead of category theoretically oriented topos theory in general.
-This problematics becomes particularly visible in the designation of the world $\m$ as 'a 'complete' (presentative) situation of being of '\textit{universe} [which is] the (empty) concept of a being of the Whole'\footnote{Badiou, \textit{Logics of Worlds}, 2009. pp. 102, 153--155.}.
-He recognises the 'impostrous' nature of such a 'whole' in terms of Russell's paradox, but in actual mathematical practice the 'whole' $\m$ becomes to signify the category of $\sets$\footnote{See p. \pageref{setsworld}, ft. \ref{setsworld}.} if one is to equip Badiou's accomplishments any formally sensible interpretation.
+Indeed, the \textit{external} complete Heyting algebras $T$ then form a category of the so called $T$-sets\endnote{In mathematical logic these structures are usually called $\Omega$-sets, but we try to avoid a confusion between the internal, categorical object $\Omega$ and the extensive grading of a locale resulting from a push-forward $T = \gamma_*(\Omega)$ in a bounded morphism $\gamma: \ce \to \sets$.}, which are the basic objects in the 'world' of the \LW.
+They local topoi or the so called 'locales' that are also 'sets' in the traditional sense of set theory.
+This 'constitution' of his worlds thus relies only upon \textit{Badiou's own decision} to work on this particular regime of objects, even if that regime then becomes pivotal to his argument which seeks to denounce the relevance of category theory.

+This problematic is particularly visible in the designation of the world $\m$ (mathematically a topos) as a 'complete' (presentative) situation of being of '\textit{universe} [which is] the (empty) concept of a being of the Whole'\endnote{Badiou, \textit{Logics of Worlds}, 2009. pp. 102, 153--155.}.
+He recognises the 'impostrous' nature of such a 'whole' in terms of Russell's paradox, but in actual mathematical practice the 'whole' $\m$ becomes to signify the category of $\sets$\endnote{See p. \pageref{setsworld}, ft. \ref{setsworld}.}---or any similar topos that localizable in terms of set theory.
+The vocabulary is somewhat confusing, however, because sometimes $T$ is called the 'transcendental of the world', as if $\m$ were defined only as a particular locale, while elsewhere $\m$ refers to the category of all locales ($\Loc$).

 \begin{dfn} An external Heyting algebra is a set $T$ with a partial order relation $<$, a minimal element $\mu \in T$, a maximal element $M \in T$.
 It further has a 'conjunction' operator $\wedge: T \times T \to T$ so that $p \wedge q \leq p$ and $p \wedge q = q \wedge p$.
 Furthermore, there is a \textit{proposition} entailing the equivalence $p \leq q$ if and only if $p \wedge q = p$.
 Furthermore $p \wedge M = p$ and $\mu \wedge p = \mu$ for any $p \in T$. \end{dfn}